An0n3m0us/MinetestToDiscord-Bridge/README.md

-# Minetest-Discord Bridge
+# MinetestToDiscord-Bridge

 A bridge between Minetest and Discord.
-Only works from Minetest to Discord for now.
+Only works from Minetest to Discord.